goatonabicycle/Rhymey/README.md

 ## Google docs

-Rhymey now works on Google Docs.
+Rhymey now works on Google Docs and other Google products.

 ## I found a bug!
 What now?

 Make issue please!
+I promise to look at it ASAP!